derekl-beep/stackedit-notes/Intro to Data Science.md

 - Models from training data
 - Optimization & Regression
 - A combination of linear algebra, optimisation theory, statistics, and more ...
+- Human guided, e.g.
+	- Questions to addressed
+	- Data to be collected, inputs / outputs of ML models
+	- Architecture

 Machine learning is **NOT**: